DogmaDragon/Stash-Docs/docs/Getting-Started/Initiating-Scan.md

 2. Go to `Settings` > `Library` and click `Add Directory`.
 3. To change the drive letter/volume, just type it in the field.
 ![Drive location](assets/drive_location.png)
-4. Select the folder containing the content you want to add.
-It will select the folder and all sub-folders.
+4. Select the folder containing the content you want to added.
+It will selects the folder and all sub-folders.
 5. Click `Confirm`.